Skip to main content

 Election Law Manual: A resource for judges

-This manual was created to help state court judges who are called upon to resolve election disputes.
-It provides an overview of the principles that govern election litigation in the United States.
+Created to assist state court judges charged with resolving election disputes, the Election Law Manual provides an overview of the principles that govern election litigation in the United States.

 Advisory committee